Chelsea wraps up league title | The Japan Times

 “People have written us off as a team and individually,” Chelsea defender Gary Cahill said, “and this has shut them up.”

 Chelsea — the league leader since early November — has won 28 of its 36 games, including nine of its last 11, to resist a late title challenge from Tottenham.
-Second-placed Spurs are 10 points behind with three games remaining.
+Second-place Spurs are 10 points behind with three games remaining.

 It could get even better for Conte’s team, which has also reached the final of the F.A.
 Cup and will play Arsenal at Wembley Stadium on May 27.